5 most shocking moments in Netflix’s Mr McMahon

 Rita Chatterton accused Vince McMahon of raping her

-Although this isn’t explored in significant detail in Mr. McMahon, another sinister incident unfolded in 1983 with James Reiher Snuka, better known as Jimmy Snuka when his girlfriend died in a hotel room they were sharing at the time.
+Although the following isn’t explored in significant detail in Mr. McMahon, another sinister incident unfolded in 1983 with James Reiher Snuka, better known as Jimmy Snuka, when his girlfriend died in a hotel room they were sharing at the time.

 “His girlfriend hit her head and died,” says Meltzer.
 “The forensic pathologist who investigated thought it was homicide, but, at the time, no charges were ever filed.